 Mothers in Darfur, busy with their daily tasks, have little time for active engagement with their small children.
 The lack of mental stimulation during these crucial formative years diminishes the development potential of the children forever.
-KIDS FOR KIDS is desperate to address this situation by building and equipping kindergartens in the villages.
-These will enable children to ultimately develop their full potential, achieve greater success at school and attain better life opportunities.
+98% of mothers in Darfur are illiterate.
+They begged us to help educate their children.
+Our first kindergarten opened in the village of Abu Nahla in December 2013, In 2014, we hope to build 3 more.
+Education is the way out of poverty - please help!

 Education is a key pathway out of poverty but few villages in Darfur have kindergartens.
 With mothers busy with the daily tasks their small children lack the necessary stimulation during these crucial formative years of their lives and as a result opportunities are lost which can never be regained and their development potential is diminished for ever.
 It is well recognised that children's mental and physical faculties develop fastest during these early years and these children are missing out.